An assassin whose sword can revive and control those that it kills. Akame's younger sister

 Kurome's boosted abilities partly come from drugs that she takes.
 The exact effect of these items isn't known, however it has been shown that she has greatly boosted physical endurance, to the extent that only a truly severe injury like decapitation or destruction of her heart will kill her.

 Natala - a tall, fair-haired young man from the same assassins organization as Kurome and Akame.
-He is a childhoo friend of Kurome's and she usually uses him as a bodyguard while keeping all puppets active.
-He wields a pole-arm that can be extended far beyond normal limits, and may in fact be a teigu
+He is a childhood friend of Kurome's and she usually uses him as a bodyguard while keeping all puppets active.
+He wields a pole-arm that can be extended far beyond normal limits, and may in fact be an Imperial Arm.

 Doya - a young-gun slinging woman who wields revolvers.
 She was an assassin in life.